Adopt a cat

 WA13, WA14, WA15, M16, M17, M31, M32, M33, M41

-Trafford Cats Protection asks adopters for a fee of £55.00 (includes a cat carrier) when rehoming a cat / kitten. £75 when adopting a pair of cats / kittens (includes a cat carrier).
+Trafford Cats Protection asks adopters for a fee of £50.00 (£75.00 if a basket is required) when rehoming a cat or kitten.

 All our cats will have been checked by a vet plus neutered, vaccinated, de-flead, wormed and microchipped prior to being rehomed.
 In the case of a young kitten a neutering voucher will be provided.
 All our felines are also homed with 4 weeks free pet insurance and of course receive 5-star treatment and endless T.L.C. whilst in our care.